-National Science Day is celebrated all over India with great enthusiasm on February 28 every year to commemorate the discovery of the Raman Effect by the Indian physicist, Dr. Chandrasekhara Venkata Raman on the same day in the year 1928.
-National Science Day is celebrated as one of the prominent science festivals in India every year, during which students of various schools and colleges demonstrate motley of science projects as well as national and state science institutions exhibit their latest researches.
+National Science Day is celebrated all over India with great enthusiasm on February 28th every year to commemorate the discovery of the Raman Effect by the Indian physicist, Dr Chandrasekhara Venkata Raman on the same day in the year 1928.
+National Science Day is celebrated as one of the prominent science festivals in India every year, during which students of various schools and colleges demonstrate motley of science projects, and National and State Science Institutions exhibit their latest research.

-In the spirit of this day, SPACE conducts various science related activities with public, school and college students.
-We have successfully organized various programmes such as Astronomy fairs and competitions with the objective to create enthusiasm among people and to inculcate scientific temper among the masses.
+In the spirit of this day, SPACE conducts various science-related activities with public, school and college students.
+We have successfully organized various programs such as Astronomy fairs and competitions with the objective to create enthusiasm among people and to inculcate scientific temper among the masses.

 National Science Day is being celebrated every year to widely spread a message about the significance of scientific applications in the daily life of the people.

-The objective of this celebration is to display the all the activities, efforts and achievements in the field of science for human welfare.
-Also, to discuss all the issues and implement new technologies for the development of the science.
-To give an opportunity to the scientific minded citizens in the country and to encourage the people as well as popularize the Science and Technology.
+The objective to celebrate National Science Day is to display all the activities, efforts and achievements in the field of science for human welfare in this field.
+Also, to discuss all the issues and to implement new technologies for the development of science.
+To give an opportunity to the scientific-minded citizens of the country and to encourage the people as well as popularize Science and Technology.

 National Science Day has been celebrated by SPACE at many locations: